gzinck/hinge-interactions/README.md

 ## Getting started

 -   Install `node`
 -   In the project directory, install dependencies with `npm install`
 -   Run with `npm start`
 -   Go to `http://localhost:3000` in your web browser to try it out!
-Try dragging from the blue box and crossing the "hinge" or horizontal center to rearrange where the box is positioned.
+Try dragging from the Chrome window pictured and crossing the "hinge" or horizontal center to rearrange
+-   Try another demo by going to `http://localhost:3000/circle`, which shows how we can cross the hinge multiple times using our interaction technique

 ## Available Scripts